godatadriven/python-devcontainer-template/blogpost.md

 ### Using `devcontainers/ci`

-Luckily, a GitHub Action was already setup for us to do exactly this:
+Luckily, a GitHub Action was already set up for us to do exactly this:

 [https://github.com/devcontainers/ci](https://github.com/devcontainers/ci)